19 Super-Satisfying, Quick Soup Recipes for Dinner

-Winter soup season is here.
-See how to turn a hearty bowl of cozy comfort into a meal — with delicious dinner soup recipes you can pull off on a weeknight.
+No kidding, it's winter soup season!
+See how to turn a hearty bowl of cozy comfort into a meal — with delicious, easy dinner soup recipes you can pull off on a weeknight.

 Best-Ever Broccoli Cheese Soup; photograph by Olga Ivanova